-CSSA apply the Internal Capital Adequacy Assessment Process (ICAAP) annually as required by CMA.
+CSSA applies the Internal Capital Adequacy Assessment Process (ICAAP) annually as required by CMA.
 The ICAAP is designed to ensure that management adequately identifies and measures all material risks, including Pillar 1 and Pillar 2 types of regulatory risks.
-ICAAP also ensures that CSSA maintain sufficient internal capital relative to its risk profile and that it applies and develops adequate risk management systems.
+It should also ensure that CSSA maintains sufficient internal capital relative to its risk profile and that it applies and develops adequate risk management systems.